thpatch/thcrap/README.md

 Visual Studio Community 2013 is recommended for building, and the build configuration references the Visual Studio 2013 platform toolset with Windows XP targeting support by default.
 However, the project should generally build under every version since Visual C++ 2010 Express after changing the `<PlatformToolset>` value in `Base.props`.
 For a list of all platform toolsets available on your system, open the `Properties` dialog for any included project and refer to the drop-down menu at *Configuration Properties → General → Platform Toolset*.

-Compilation with MinGW is currently not supported.
+Compilation of the non-Qt, core engine parts with MinGW is currently not supported.
 This is not likely to change in the foreseeable future as we don't see much value in it.

 #### Dependencies ####

+The GUI modules (currently just thcrap_loader) use [Qt 5.4](http://www.qt.io/qt5-4/) as their framework.
+Due to its large size, it is not included in this repository and must be installed separately.

-All required third-party libraries for the C code are included as Git submodules.
+All other required third-party libraries for the C code are included as Git submodules.
 These are:

 * [Jansson](http://www.digip.org/jansson/), required for every module apart from `win32_utf8`.